Estebanech1620/TikTok-Mass-Unfollow/README.md

 ```

 ## Logging
 The script logs each unfollowed user in `unfollowed_log.txt`.
-This file is created in the same directory as the script.
+This file is created on the user's desktop.

 ## Troubleshooting
 - Ensure that the virtual environment is activated before running the script.